Elizabeth station (NJ Transit): History

+The station depot, built by the Pennsylvania Railroad, caught fire in May 1971 and was replaced by Penn Central.
+Amtrak serviced Elizabeth station from its inception on May 1, 1971 until October 26, 1975.

+The connection to the former Central Railroad of New Jersey station ended with the discontinuance of the Bayonne Scoot by Conrail on August 6, 1978, ending a connection that had existed since January 1, 1839.

 In January 2015 it was announced that a new station house, platforms, and stairways would be built, a project estimated to cost $55 million (2015 USD).
 The design was made in coordination with Amtrak (which owns the NEC but ended Elizabeth stops about 1973) which plans to add a fifth track.

-The station is next to the former Central Railroad of New Jersey station.
 Funding was approved in 2018, and includes the creation of a transit plaza between the two stations.
-Construction began in 2019 and is expected to be completed in 2022.
+As part of the project, the platforms are being extended to accommodate 12-car trains.
+Construction began in 2019 and was completed by Anselmi & DeCicco, Inc. of Maplewood, NJ.

+On September 12, 2023, the eastbound platform and station house fully reopened.
+All work on Elizabeth station finished by June 2024, resulting in a ribbon cutting ceremony on June 18, 2024.
+The 1971 structure remained until June 18, 2024, when upgrades by NJ Transit were opened to the public.

 Station layout

 The station has two high-level side platforms; Amtrak's Northeast Corridor trains do not stop.